PeterNMcArthur/css-modules-simple-types-loader/README.md

 # css-modules-simple-types-loader

-Webpack loader to generate simple types for css modules classes
+Webpack loader to generate simple types for css modules classes.
+It will remove any reserved typescript and javascript keywords used as css class names.

 ### Install